asolbas/LeadDiscovery/README.md

 ## Data

-The structural and chemical data has been retrieved from several biochemical databases using the web server or their API.
+The structural and chemical data used for the project has been retrieved from several biochemical databases using the web server or their API.

 - Drug candidates: [ChEMBL](https://www.ebi.ac.uk/chembl/) and [PubChem](https://pubchem.ncbi.nlm.nih.gov/)
 - LBVS compounds: [SwissModel](https://www.rcsb.org/)